Export Shopify Customers

 Set up a Customers worksheet

-You can add customer data as an additional worksheet if you already have a Mixtable workbook.
+You can add customer data as an additional worksheet if you already have a Mixtable spreadsheet.
 Here are the steps to do this:

-Before diving into worksheets, you’ll need to create a workbook that syncs data with your Shopify store.
-To do this, open Mixtable and click on the Add Workbook button.
+Before diving into worksheets, you’ll need to create a spreadsheet that syncs data with your Shopify store.
+To do this, open Mixtable and click on the Create Spreadsheet button.
 When you initially installed the Mixtable app from the Shopify App Store to your store, Mixtable started an initial download of your Shopify blog posts.

 Step 2: Create a new worksheet with customer data

-In an existing Mixtable workbook, click the (+) button to add a new worksheet.
+In an existing Mixtable spreadsheet, click the (+) button to add a new worksheet.

 When prompted, select to create a worksheet that syncs your Shopify customer data.
 When the worksheet is created, it will have a set of default columns mapped to data, but feel free to add columns for any other customer data you want.
 Mixtable will automatically populate these columns with the existing data from your Shopify store.